JohnSwiftC/schedcalc/README.md

 - Website if I'm feeling snazzy
 - Optimizations (Built in Rust so it's already pretty speedy, but I do a disgusting amount of cloning, escape-hatching, and vec comparisons)

-Currently, the BFS does the following things:
+# Features

+Features are quick to produce, so expect more if I think of them!

+- Easy to use console interface, just run and follow the instructions!
-- Finds shortest paths of *desired ingredients* to a set of effects.
+- Discovers shortest paths to desired effects with desired ingredients.
-- Shows all potential paths.
-- Shows the ingredient cost and final sell multiplier of every path you find.
+- Displays the cost and sell price multiplier of every mix discovered.
+- Search for highest sell multiplier for desired ingredients.

 # Technical Details